Skip to Content

 © keeganink

-One of the most popular dog breeds, Siberian Huskies are known for their striking appearance and bushy tails, which curl over their backs.
+Siberian Huskies are well-loved for their striking appearance and bushy tails, which curl over their backs.
 These tails help keep them warm as they curl up to sleep in cold environments.

 Pomsky